 A village primary that looks and operates like a small school, but posts results that sit well above England averages.
 With around four classes across Reception to Year 6, pupils benefit from a close-knit setting where staff know families well, routines are clear, and children are expected to rise to high academic standards.

 Recent Key Stage 2 outcomes underline the point.
-Nearly all pupils met the expected standard in reading, writing and mathematics combined, and the proportion achieving higher standards is strikingly above the England benchmark.
-In FindMySchool’s proprietary rankings based on official data, the school sits well above England average, reflecting consistently strong attainment for a primary of this size.
+In the 2024-25 / 2025 dataset, 70% of pupils met the expected standard in reading, writing and mathematics combined, with 10% reaching the higher standard.
+In FindMySchool's rankings based on official data, the school ranks 1,153rd out of 14,978 primaries for overall performance and 2nd in Keighley locally, reflecting a strong overall position for a primary of this size.

 Leadership is anchored by Mrs Melanie Tyson (headteacher), and the school is part of Yorkshire Collaborative Academy Trust.